Vibe Credit Union Showplace: Construction of new facility

 In 2000, Bowman announced plans to relocate the Expo Center to a new facility, to be built 1 1/2 miles to the west.

 The new, $18 million facility opened in August 2005 as the Rock Financial Showplace, under a naming rights deal with Quicken Loans, which, at the time, used its former name, Rock Financial, for its Detroit-area operations.
 The company later expressed more interest in using the Quicken Loans name, which was nationally known, instead of Rock Financial, which was only well-known around Metro Detroit.
 Bowman instead terminated the original naming deal, and resold the naming rights to the Suburban Collection, a local automobile dealership group, in 2010.

 Following the new Showplace's opening, a portion of the original Expo Center was still used by the Motorsports Hall of Fame, until the Hall's collections relocated in 2009 to the Detroit Science Center.
 The building was then completely vacant, and remained so until its demolition in June 2012.
 The land, still owned by the Adell family, would eventually be redeveloped into the Adell Center, a mixed-use complex including hotels, retail, and restaurants.

 In 2013, a six-floor Hyatt Place hotel was constructed at the east end of the Showplace, along with a new ballroom and additional meeting space.
 Later, in 2019, a two-floor expansion opened at the Showplace's west end, with additional event space.

+In December 2025, the naming rights to the center were sold to Novi-based Vibe Credit Union for a period of 25 years; it was renamed on January 1, 2026.